What is Bone Broth?

 To help your broth last longer, you can freeze it in small containers and heat individual servings as needed.

 Unfortunately, there is no straightforward answer to this.
 Many recommend drinking 1 cup (237 ml) of bone broth daily for maximum health benefits.

 How to Make Bone Broth

-In order to make the most nutritious broth, it is best to use a variety of bones — marrow bones, oxtail, knuckles and feet.
-You can make bone broth using bones from just about any animal — pork, beef, veal, turkey, lamb, bison, buffalo, venison, chicken or fish.
+To make the most nutritious broth, it is best to use a variety of bones — marrow bones, oxtail, knuckles, and feet.
+You can make bone broth using bones from just about any animal — pork, beef, veal, turkey, lamb, bison, buffalo, venison, chicken, or fish.

 - 1 gallon (4 liters) of water